daniel-barbu/daniGameIdler/README.md

 daniGameIdler works by exploiting [SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager), which it requires.

 ### How to use
-1. Download `daniGameIdler.rar` from [here](https://github.com/daniel-barbu/daniGameIdler/releases/latest), extract its contents to a **folder without spaces in it's name**.
+1. Download `daniGameIdler.rar` from [here](https://github.com/daniel-barbu/daniGameIdler/releases/latest), extract its contents to a **folder without spaces in its name**.
 2. Download `SteamAchievementManager-x.x.xx.zip` from [here](https://github.com/gibbed/SteamAchievementManager/releases/latest), extract `SAM.API.dll` and `SAM.Game.exe` to the same folder.
 3. Edit `ids.txt` like so:
    1. The delay and the repetitions are up to you, but make sure they are in the correct format